peterhry/peterhrynkow.com/_posts/2019-01-13-hacking-browser-image-interpolation-for-fun-and-profit.md

 `16x9.png (307 bytes)`

 Can you tell the difference?
-As you can see, when the browser upsamples the small image, the result looks almost identical to the original.
+As you can see the upsampled image looks almost identical to the original.
+[Click here]() for a side by side comparison.
 Now the background image is only `307 bytes` — that’s a `98.6%`reduction 🎉.

 Here is another example: